 Common Pitfalls

 - Anchoring to the 5-year minimum without justification.
-The 5 years in Article 13(8) is a floor, not a default.
+The 5 years in the support-period rule is a floor, not a default.
 Products with longer expected lifetimes need a longer period.

 - Forgetting the floor is "or product lifetime, if shorter".
 A consumer device sold for 18 months still owes update support for the period the product is reasonably expected to be in use.